Are you suffering the debilitating effects of a whiplash injury?

 If more evidence is required some claims will take about 18 months to resolve, bearing in mind that this evidence often helps to increase the value of a claim.

 More difficult claims can take about three years, particularly if they are required to go to a trial and be decided by a judge.

 Most common injury compensation claims in Queensland

-Thanks to recent data, during 2018-2021, more than 78 per cent of claimants experienced spinal injuries (including whiplash) more then anywhere else.
+Thanks to recent data, during 2018-2021, more than 78 percent of claimants experienced spinal injuries (including whiplash) more than anywhere else.
 In addition to the physical injuries in the diagram below, more than 25 per cent of those claimants also experienced psychological conditions.

 The Personal Injury Lawyers are long term and proud members of some of the organisations and groups below.
 We care deeply about the work we do, our staff and who we associate with.

-If you are looking for the best rated compensation lawyers in Brisbane, compensation lawyers on the Gold Coast, or anywhere in QLD, Canberra and the ACT then you’ve came to the right place.
+If you are looking for the best rated compensation lawyers in Brisbane, compensation lawyers on the Gold Coast or anywhere in QLD, then you’ve come to the right place.